peterolson/dong-chinese-blog/_posts/2019-05-10-insights-into-chinese-history-from-characters.md

 ## 9. 每 - Marriage and hairpins

-Young girls in ancient China wore braids until they turned 15, at which point they went through a [coming-of-age ceremony called 筓禮 (hairpin initiation)](https://en.wikipedia.org/wiki/Hairpin#Hairpins_in_Chinese_culture), in which they put their hair up in a bun and secured it with a hairpin.
-Wearing a hairpin signalled that the young woman had reached the marriagable age.
+Young girls in ancient China wore braids until they turned 15, at which point they went through a [coming-of-age ceremony called 筓禮 (hairpin initiation)](https://en.wikipedia.org/wiki/Hairpin#Hairpins_in_Chinese_culture).
+In this ritual, the young women put their hair up in a bun and secured it with a hairpin.
+Wearing a hairpin signaled that the young woman had reached marriagable age.

 ![Hairpin 每](/images/hairpin.png)

-The character **每** originally meant "young woman", and depicted a hairpin affixed the head of a woman (母).
-The character 每 was later repurposed to represent a similar-sounding word, and now has the unrelated meaning "each" or "every".
+The character **每** originally meant "young woman" and depicted a hairpin affixed the head of a woman (母).
+The character 每 was later re-purposed to represent a similar-sounding word, and now has the unrelated meaning "each" or "every".

 The character **妻** (wife) also depicts a woman (女) wearing a hairpin, which is being grabbed by a hand.
-When a woman was engaged, she would give her future husband her hairpin as a pledge.
+When a woman became engaged, she would give her future husband her hairpin as a pledge.

 ![Wife hairpin 妻](/images/wife_hairpin.png)

-## 10 - Axes, axes, and more axes
+## 10. Axes, axes, and more axes

-The ancient Chinese seemed to have an obsession with axes and drawing them from all sides and angles.
+The ancient Chinese seemed to have an obsession with axes, drawing them from all sides and angles.

 ![Axes 戈士王可斤](/images/axes.png)